agentcooper/tree-sitter-wasi-web/README.md

-Example setup for compiling Rust code that depends on the unmodified [tree-sitter](https://crates.io/crates/tree-sitter) crate to web through WebAssembly (and WASI).
+Example setup for compiling Rust code that depends on an unmodified [tree-sitter](https://crates.io/crates/tree-sitter) crate to the web via WebAssembly (and WASI).

 https://agentcooper.github.io/tree-sitter-wasi-web/